-Since 2004, the Bristol Wood Recycling Project has grown from a shoestring operation of two staff to currently employing nine people and regularly engaging around forty volunteers.
+Since 2004, the Bristol Wood Recycling Project has grown from a shoestring operation of two staff to currently employing 11 people and regularly engaging around forty volunteers.
 Their collections team have saved almost four and half thousand tons of wood from decaying in landfill, in turn providing Bristol's trade, domestic, creative and alternative communities a fantastic resource of affordable, salvaged timber.

 Following their recent move from their home of 14 years, Ecojam sat down to talk to Ben Moss, co-founder and Cooperative Secretary to learn more about the project’s beginnings and future plans.

 Before we delve into the project, can you tell us a little bit more about your background?

 I graduated with an interesting but essentially useless degree, as many people will be able to identify with, in Anthropology and Geography from Oxford Brookes.
 While travelling afterwards I became very depressed about the state of the world and wondered what I could do to help.
 Following a sustainable land use course with Patrick Whitefield (one of the leading and pioneering permaculture authorities in Europe) and a stint planting fruit trees and teaching people to make compost in Malawi, I decided to settle in Bristol.
 Here I began volunteering with the Community Recycling Network, which is no longer functioning.

 So did this lead to inspiration for the project?

 I saw Richard Mehmed speak at an event run by the CRN.
 He set up the first community wood-recycling project in Brighton and had just set up the National Community Wood Recycling Project, with the intention of setting up wood recycling projects throughout the UK.
 He was saying how we need projects like this: a self-financing business with environmental and social value.